illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-description.md

 *Example: The Correspondence consists of . . .*

 #### Arrangement  of Materials
 This section is used when collections contain Series.
 It should include a simple outline of the collection’s organization, showing major series and all subseries, with dates.
+To indent a Subseries, place 4 spaces in front of the Subseries title.

 > *Example:
 > Series I: Correspondence, 1920-1923
 >     Subseries A: 1920-1921
 >     Subseries B: 1922-1923
 > Series II: Meeting Minutes, 1912-1950
 > Series III: Photographs, 1910-1975
 >     Subseries A: Parker Family, 1910-1952
 >     Subseries B: Davis Family, 1950-1954*

 The Series and Subseries entered into ArchivesSpace require linebreaks in order to format properly for display on the Online Archive of California. *Example:*